 The law says who can have a copy of the full register and what they can use it for.
 The full list of people able to see it and for what purpose is given in the Representation of the People (England and Wales) (Amendment) Regulations 2002.
 It is a criminal offence for them to pass it on to anyone else or use it for any other purpose.

-You may choose to opt out of the edited register.
-Both the annual canvass form and rolling registration forms have the facility of 'opting out' of the edited version of the register.
+You may choose to opt out of the open register.
+The registration forms have the facility of 'opting out' of the open version of the register.
 That means that the elector's name will only appear in the full register which has restricted access described above.

 Viewing the electoral register

 The full version of the current register is available for public inspection.
 However, the Representation of the People Regulations 2006 state that this inspection must take place under supervision and no copies may be taken either by photocopying, camera or downloading to a memory stick.
 However, handwritten notes may be made, but cannot be used for marketing purposes.
 The register can be inspected at the Municipal Buildings, West Street, Boston, during normal office hours Monday to Friday.

 Anyone wishing to make an extended inspection should telephone 01205 314220/ 314221 to make appropriate arrangements.

 Please see the pdf file below, which gives notice that a revised version of the full Register of Electors for the Boston Borough Council has been published and is available for inspection.

 |[43kb]||Register of electors 2014||Notice of publication of register of electors 2014|